 Striving Hard to improve quality Of human lives.

-Improving Quality of Life in patients with diseases like cancer, from the time of Diagnosis, During Treatment and in the Advanced Stage.
+Improving Quality of Life in patients with chronic diseases like cancer, from the time of Diagnosis, During Treatment and in the Advanced Stage.

 To make Palliative Care easily available across the entire State of Tamil Nadu